deepsense-ai/seahorse/docs/operations/python_column_transformation.md

 ---
 layout: documentation
-displayTitle: Custom Python Column Operation
+displayTitle: Python Column Transformation
-title: Custom Python Column Operation
+title: Python Column Transformation
-description: Custom Python Column Operation
+description: Python Column Transformation
 usesMathJax: true
 includeOperationsMenu: true
 ---

-Executes Python function provided by the user on a column (columns) of DataFrame connected to its input port.
+Executes Python function provided by the user on a column (columns) of [DataFrame](../classes/dataframe.html) connected to its input port.
-Returns result of Python function execution as a DataFrame and CustomPythonColumnOperationTransformer.
+Returns modified `DataFrame`.

+Also returns a [Transformer](../classes/transformer.html) that can be later applied to another `DataFrame` with a [Transform](transform.html) operation.

 The function that will be executed has to: